Stability results of octahedrality in tensor product spaces: Introduction

 \section{Introduction}

 A Banach space $X$ is said to have an \textit{octahedral norm} if, for every finite-dimensional subspace $Y$ of $X$ and every $\varepsilon>0$, there exists $x\in S_X$ such that the inequality

 holds for every $y\in Y$ and every $\lambda\in\mathbb R$.
 Octahedral norms were intensively studied at the end of the eighties \cite{dev, godefroy,gk}.
-Recently, continuing with a research line started by R. Deville (see Proposition 3. and Remark (c) in \cite{dev}), the authors of \cite{blr2} gave a characterisation of octahedral norms in terms of the presence of diameter two properties in the dual space (see \cite{blr2} for details).
+Recently, continuing with a research line started by R. Deville (see Proposition 3. and Remark (c) in \cite{dev}), the authors of \cite{blr14} gave a characterisation of octahedral norms in terms of the presence of diameter two properties in the dual space (see \cite{blr14} for details).
 See also \cite{hlp2,lan} for further nice results and different reformulations of octahedral norms.

-Closely related to the Banach spaces with an octahedral norm are those enjoying the \textit{Daugavet property}.
-According to \cite[Lemma 2.8]{kssw}, a Banach space $X$ has the \textit{Daugavet property} if, and only if, for every finite-dimensional subspace $Y$ of $X$, every $\varepsilon>0$ and every slice $S$ of $B_X$ we can find $x\in S$ such that

-holds for every $y\in Y$ and every $\lambda\in\mathbb R$.
-Notice that from the previous statement (which is a reformulation of the Daugavet property different from the original definition introduced in \cite{dau}), if a Banach space has the Daugavet property then it has an octahedral norm.
-However, both definitions are far from being equivalent.
-For instance, it is clear from the definition given above that every slice of the unit ball of a Banach space with the Daugavet property has diameter two, whereas $\ell_1$ is an example of a Banach space having both an octahedral norm and the Radon-Nikodym property.
+The characterisation given in \cite{blr14} has motivated a lot of new research on octahedral norms and, in particular, a lot of new result about octahedrality in tensor product spaces have appeared in the last few years (see \cite{blr,blr3,hlp,lan,lr2020,llr,mrpre} and references therein).